 }

-This is the biggest correction from the previous version.
-Even for concurrent requests with the same key and same body, while the first is still processing, subsequent ones are always returned as PROCESSING and never advance to chain.doFilter.
-This reliably stops the situation we wanted to prevent in the first place — “two were sent simultaneously and two records were created.”
+This is the biggest fix from the previous version.
+Even for concurrent requests with the same key and same body, while the first one is still processing, the subsequent one is always returned as PROCESSING and does not proceed to chain.doFilter.
+This reliably stops the situation we originally wanted to prevent: “two were sent simultaneously and two were created.”

-state and hash are strictly parsed as JSON, not by partial string matching, and compared field by field.
+state and hash are strictly parsed as JSON and compared field by field, not by string partial matching.

 Filter Registration Order

-Specify the target URLs and order with FilterRegistrationBean.
+Specify the target URL and order with FilterRegistrationBean.

 @Configuration